mertan-a/mertan-a.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a Phd student and research assistant at UVM.
+I'm a PhD student and research assistant at UVM.

 [//]: # placeholder title
 [//]: # ---